| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 parties sometimes seek revenge.
 You should also be thankful for the

-c.
+emotional support provided to you by friends and relatives. c.
 Try to cooperate with your spouse where the children

 are involved.
 Discuss support and division of such items as the